snu-lcbc/atom-in-SMILES/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC_BY--NC_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

 ## Atom-in-SMILES tokenization.
 Tokenization is an important preprocessing step in natural language processing that may have a significant influence on prediction quality.
-Atom-in-SMILES concept is developed to resolve the ambiguities in the genericness of SMILES tokens.
-Considering the prediction accuracy and token degeneration comparisons, atom-in-SMILES appears as an effective method to draw higher quality SMILES sequences out of AI-based chemical models than other tokenization schemes.
-For more details and results, please refer to the following reference ----.
+This research showed that the traditional SMILES tokenization has a certain limitation that results in tokens failing to reflect the true nature of molecules.
+To address this issue, we developed the atom-in-SMILES tokenization scheme that eliminates ambiguities in the generic nature of SMILES tokens.
+Our results in multiple chemical translation and molecular property prediction tasks demonstrate that proper tokenization has a significant impact on prediction quality.
+In terms of prediction accuracy and token degeneration, atom-in-SMILES is more effective method in generating higher-quality SMILES sequences from AI-based chemical models compared to other tokenization and representation schemes.
+We investigated the degrees of token degeneration of various schemes and analyzed their adverse effects on prediction quality.
+Additionally, token-level repetitions were quantified, and generated examples were incorporated for qualitative examination.
+We believe that the atom-in-SMILES tokenization has a great potential to be adopted by broad related scientific communities, as it provides chemically accurate, tailor-made tokens for molecular property prediction, chemical translation, and molecular generative models.

 <hr style="background: transparent; border: 0.2px dashed;"/>